Demi Rose Is A Vision In Stunning Swimsuit That Leaves Barely Anything To The Imagination

 Her long brunette hair was parted in the middle and did not appear to be styled as it cascaded down her back and over her shoulders in natural-looking waves.

-Demi also appeared to be wearing a bit of makeup in the snapshot that brought out her natural beauty as well as added a hint of glamour to the look.
+Demi also appeared to be wearing a bit of makeup in the snapshot that brought out her natural beauty and added a hint of glamour to the look.
 The application looked to include a light foundation, sculpted eyebrows, shimmering eyeshadow, a bold eyeliner, a nude lipstick, bronzer, highlighter, and mascara.

-However, it was her killer curves that stole the show in the image, as she flaunted her enviable physique in an eye-catching swimsuit.
+However, it was Demi’s killer curves that stood out in the image, as she flaunted her enviable physique in an eye-catching swimsuit.

 The two-piece consisted of a beige bra that featured rhinestones all over the cups and an opulent bejeweled design.
-The flashy garment left barely anything to the imagination as it drew attention to the model’s voluptuous chest and exposed an ample amount of cleavage.
+The flashy garment drew eyes to the model’s voluptuous chest and exposed her ample cleavage.

-She paired the top with a matching pair of bottoms that had no trouble flaunting her curvaceous hips and pert derriere.
+Demi paired the top with a matching pair of bottoms, as she had no trouble flaunting her curvaceous hips and pert derriere.
 The briefs also featured high-waisted side straps that called attention to her slim core.

 Demi did not reveal where she was photographed in the post, leaving her location a mystery to fans.
 However, she did reveal that the fancy swimsuit was designed by Joselyn Cano Swimwear.